reduxframework/docs/docs/configuration/fields/output-variables.md

 ### Example Generated Compiler Variables

 ::: danger
-This is a dangerous approach since PHP based SCSS/LESS compilers are quite memory intensive.
+This is a dangerous approach since PHP-based SCSS/LESS compilers are quite memory intensive.
 Users on shared hosting environments will have issues.
 It is STRONGLY advised to use CSS variables for greater stability.
 :::

 Below is a full example of a compiler hook to generate your SCSS/LESS on save.
-The content of $output_variables will be populated with the following provided the above Example Config is used.
+The content of `$output_variables` will be populated with the following provided the above Example Config is used.

 ```php